 Internships are part of the formation for ministry process at Western Theological Seminary and provide a breadth of experience while going deep through the use of learning covenants and case studies of actual ministry experience.

-In-residence M.Div. students will participate in four 100-hour part-time units and one 400-hour full time unit of a supervised in-ministry experience within an approved ministry setting.
+In-residence M.Div. students participate in four 100-hour part-time units and one 400-hour full time unit of a supervised in-ministry experience within an approved ministry setting.

-Distance learning students will participate in six 130-hour units of a supervised in-ministry experience during the five years of the program.
+Distance learning students participate in six 130-hour units of a supervised in-ministry experience during the five years of the program.

 Ministry settings may include:

 - Faith-based agencies

 Matching students and ministry sites is an important part of the WTS educational experience.
 We want to discern the best ministry context for each student's learning and to connect that student with an internship at a supervised ministry (or "Teaching Church" site).
 Students can suggest ministry sites that interest them.

 Peer groups meet for personal support, reflection on ministry practice, and prayer.
 Care is given to maintain the same groups when possible through the first two years.